isaacovercast/QuoteWall/README.md

 * "That's the problem with stray dogs, they bite!" - I.O.
 4/26
 * "I must have really active big toes." - L.Sheinberg 4/27
 * "Per unit of branch length, owls are the coolest birds." - I.O.
 7/7
+* "I love a one locus study, those were the good old days." - SR 7/13

 # AK
 * "People can't get enough of hemipenes." - 9/24/15